jieniqianqian/PENGUIN/README.md

 <font size="4" face='Times New Roman'>*Step1 Run blastp*</font>

-<font size="4" face='Times New Roman'>For the Consideration of improving the conventional blastp running speed, we recommend to use diamond(https://github.com/bbuchfink/diamond) as an alternative,for example</font>
+<font size="4" face='Times New Roman'>For the Consideration of improving the conventional blastp running speed, we recommend using diamond(https://github.com/bbuchfink/diamond) as an alternative,for example</font>

 ```bash
 diamond blastp --db model_plant_protein.dmnd -q seqfile -o all_genome_protein_matches_fmt6